Schock 22

-The design was built by W. D. Schock Corp in the United States, starting in 1960, with 26 boats completed, before production ended.
+The Schock 22 is a recreational keelboat built by W. D. Schock Corp in the United States, starting in 1960, with 26 boats completed, before production ended.

 Design

-The Schock 22 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
+The Schock 22 is built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig, a spooned and nearly-plumb stem, a vertical transom, a transom-hung rudder controlled by a tiller and a fixed stub keel with a retractable centerboard.
 It displaces 2100 lb and carries 715 lb of ballast.

 The boat has a draft of 4.17 ft with the centerboard extended and 2.17 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.

 The boat is normally fitted with a small outboard motor for docking and maneuvering.

 The design has a hull speed of 5.99 kn.